jomority/my-arch-install/content/gui.md

 ## Hardware video acceleration

 Especially useful for mobile devices to save power.
-See the [ArchWiki](https://wiki.archlinux.org/title/Hardware_video_acceleration) for more information and hardware not listed here.
+See the [ArchWiki](https://wiki.archlinux.org/title/Hardware_video_acceleration) for more information and older hardware.

 ```bash
 paru -S gstreamer-vaapi